Ju-On/Offensive-Security/Attacking AD: Post Compromise Enumeration.md

 ## 🚩 Domain enumeration with Bloodhound

 1. Download and install Bloodhound if it is not already installed.
-2. When first configuring Bloodhound use the below command line:
+2. When first configuring Bloodhound use the below command line.
+This is also used to start the bloodhound console.

         sudo neo4j console
 ![image](https://github.com/user-attachments/assets/79d06ce1-3d4c-4ae2-979b-aefed4fa919b)